 We expect to contact a sample of interviewed families in two years for another survey to understand how changes in health care and health insurance affected people.
 So, it is necessary to obtain accurate information on their addresses.
 We also need addresses to pay monetary incentives to households.
 In this section we also obtain information on other telephones owned by the household and interruptions in telephone service; these data are needed for statistical purposes to assure that the survey results are representative.
-Finally, we let respondents with chronic health conditions in high-intensity sites know that an interviewer from RAND may be contacting them for a 5-10 minute interview regarding quality of care study.
+Finally, we let respondents with chronic health conditions in highintensity sites know that an interviewer from RAND may be contacting them for a 5-10 minute interview regarding quality of care study.
 There will be an additional payment if the respondent chooses to participate in that study also.

 - h10 The name and address information will be used to move the respondent's incentive payment.
-Be sure to capitalize the first letter of the first name, last name, street, and city. - h20- Please note that this series of questions about telephone coverage provides information h34 which is ONLY used as for statistical purposes to ensure that the sample is representative. - h20 This question determines if anyone in the household had the phone number at the time of the Round 1 interview. - h30 This question determines if there are ANY other telephone numbers in this household besides the one called for the survey.
+Be sure to capitalize the first letter of the first name, last name, street, and city. - h20- Please note that this series of questions about telephone coverage provides information - h34 which is ONLY used as for statistical purposes to ensure that the sample is representative.

+- h20 This question determines if anyone in the household had the phone number at the time of the Round 2 interview. - h30 This question determines if there are ANY other telephone numbers in this household besides the one called for the survey.
 If so, it asks for how many.
-Note that the actual telephone numbers are not recorded.

-- h31 This question determines the type of usage (home, business and home, or business) the other phone numbers are used for.
+Note that the actual telephone numbers are not recorded. - h31 This question determines the type of usage (home, business and home, or business) the other phone numbers are used for.
 Again, this information is used only for statistical purposes. - h32 This question determines if there was any time during the past 12 months when there was NO working telephone in the household. - h33 This question is asked if there was a "yes" answer to h32.
-It determines for how many the past 12 months the household was without a working telephone. - h34 This question determines the main reason the household did not have a working telephone. - fin This is the ending statement for the survey.
+It determines for how many the past 12 months the household was without a working telephone. - h34 This question determines the main reason the household did not have a working telephone. - nextperson This screen in the transition screen for other household interviews, either self-response modules or other family member interviews.
+All eligible respondents will be shown on this screen. - h23 Introduction to the self response module.
+This section asks about personal health.
+Each self-respondent will receive \$25 for answering this section. - fin This is the ending statement for the survey.
 Sample members in the twelve high-intensity sites with chronic conditions may be contacted by RAND another research company, for their quality of care study.
 Participation in the quality of care follow up study takes only 5-10 minutes.
-Respondents will receive additional compensation. - h35 After the interview(s) is completed, record whether or not the respondent said they received a letter and brochure.
+Respondents will receive additional compensation.